 Tallahassee Fraud Defense Lawyer

 A fraud conviction could carry serious consequences.
-Your character could be questioned and you could be labled an untrustworthy person.
-You could have trouble applying for jobs, finding a home to rent or even with personal relationships.
+Your character could be questioned, and you could be labeled an untrustworthy person.
+You could have trouble applying for jobs, finding a home to rent, and even with personal relationships.

-If you have been charged with fraud in Leon County or the surrounding areas throughout the Second Judicial Circuit, contact an experienced Tallahassee fraud defense attorney at Pumphrey Law.
+If you have been charged with fraud in Leon County or the surrounding areas, contact an experienced Tallahassee fraud defense attorney at Pumphrey Law.
 The attorneys at Pumphrey Law will counsel you throughout the legal process and ensure you have the best defense to combat your charges.

 Call Pumphrey Law at (850) 681-7777 to schedule a free consultation.
 Pumphrey Law represents clients throughout Florida’s Second Judicial Circuit, including Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.